ClayLipscomb/delta-snapshot-clj.alpha/README.md

-# Delta Snapshot
+# Delta Snapshot (experimental)

-Delta Snapshot is a Clojure integration library that enables a system of reference (a *subscriber*) to mirror a system of record (a *publisher*) data set via periodic, on-demand requests for deltas generated against the publisher data set.
+Delta Snapshot is a Clojure integration library that enables a system of reference (a *subscriber*) to mirror a system of record (a *publisher*) data set by making periodic, on-demand requests for deltas generated against the publisher data set.
 The library consumer hosts an append-only *journal* database (sql or no-sql) that persists each data set and its delta history; the consumer implements a protocol enabling the library to interface with the journal.
 Delta Snapshot adopts an inversion of the pub-sub pattern where the publisher is passive, the subscriber is active, and communication is synchronous.

 ## Publishers and Subscribers

 A publisher is a system of record that makes full data sets available via a query API.
 A subscriber is a system of reference that mirrors a publisher data set by making on-demand requests for deltas that have occurred in the publisher data set since the subscriber's previous request.
+Delta Snapshot handles subscriber requests, pulls from the publisher, and generates deltas returned to the subscriber.

 ## Subscription

 A subscription represents a subscriber being registered for a specific publisher data set.
 A subscription also represents a data set that is particular to its subscriber.
 Even if two subscribers subscribe to an identical publisher data set, there are two distinct data sets, each with a unique data set id and delta history.
 Every subscription is represented by an instance of the [`SubscriptionConfig`](src/delta_snapshot_clj/subscription.clj) protocol.

-*Entity* refers to a row retrieved in a publisher data set.
-Each entity should have an id accessible by a keyword provided in the [`SubscriptionConfig`](src/delta_snapshot_clj/subscription.clj) protocol.
-A publisher data set must be a reducible of entity hashmaps.
+An *entity* refers to a row retrieved for a subscriber from a publisher data set.
+Each entity should have an id accessible by a keyword defined in the [`SubscriptionConfig`](src/delta_snapshot_clj/subscription.clj) protocol.
+A publisher data set must be a reducible (`clojure.lang.IReduceInit`) of entity hashmaps.
 Using records instead of hashmaps is recommended to improve performance.

 ## Snapshot